 What's the story?

-With all the political upheaval currently in play in eastern Europe, a different kind of oppression is flying under the radar here yet shaking Russia’s fashion world: a ban on lacy underwear.
-Beginning 1 July this year, underwear containing less than six per cent cotton will reportedly be barred from being imported, made, or sold in Russia, Belarus and Kazakhstan.
-The bottom line: Victoria’s Secret is out, sensible undies are in.
-Cue panty riot jokes.
+With all the political upheaval currently in play in Eastern Europe, a different kind of oppression is flying under the radar here yet shaking Russia's fashion world: a ban on lacy underwear.
+Beginning 1 July 2013, underwear containing less than six per cent cotton will reportedly be barred from being imported, made, or sold in Russia, Belarus and Kazakhstan.
+The bottom line: Victoria's Secret is out, sensible undies are in.
+(Cue "panty riot" jokes.)

 So could the Russians enforce the ban online?
 And why are we talking about it here?

-Geo-blocking prevents shoppers from accessing clothing overseas through internet service provider (ISP) restrictions.
-It’s how the eastern bloc may attempt to stem the flow of lacy underwear.
-Closer to home, it’s also how Australian consumers are being barred from buying cheaper clothing from overseas retailers.
+Geo-blocking is a kind of internet service provider (ISP) restriction that prevents shoppers from accessing certain websites or web content from overseas.
+It's how the Eastern Bloc may attempt to stem the flow of lacy underwear.
+Closer to home, it's also how Australian consumers are being barred from buying cheaper clothing from overseas retailers.

-Geo-blocking is commonly encountered by Australian consumers, who are often charged hefty mark-ups on identical clothing that can be bought for much less in other parts of the world.
-One of the most frustrating issues is that the price is often right with online retailers until you reach the checkout, only to be thwarted at the last step with a message saying shipping to Australia is impossible.
+Australian consumers often come up against geo-blocking and are often charged hefty mark-ups on identical clothing that can be bought for much less in other parts of the world.
+Another frustrating problem is when the price is right with online retailers, and then you reach the checkout, only to be thwarted at the last step with a message saying shipping to Australia is impossible.

-When we asked consumers to tell us about the online sellers from which they’d had trouble buying products, the two most commonly mentioned were Asos and Amazon.
+When we asked consumers to tell us about the online sellers they'd had most trouble buying products from, Asos and Amazon were the two most commonly mentioned.